The Creation of Countersteer Leadership

 Members of the Countersteer Leadership team have 5w20 in their blood.

 They also love sharing the leadership lessons they've learned over the years and miles.

 Founder & Leadership Coach

 I spend most of my time in the Utah mountains with my wife and adventure partner Antonella.
 I've been described as a techno-psychologist or a psyco-technologist depending on the day.
-I spent 20 years with Microsoft domestically and in Europe before moving into leadership development and coaching full time.
+I spent 20 years in the technology industry before moving into leadership development and coaching full time.
 I hold a masters degree in leadership psychology was skydive jump-master, ski patroller and instructor.
-I have a Motorcycle Safety Foundation Rider Coach certification and enjoy putting big adventure bikes in small places.
-My weapon of choice is usually a KTM 990 and I also keep a BMW GS1200 in Europe where Antonella and I run private motorcycle tours though the Alps and Southern Italy
+I am a certified riding instructor, teach riding for the state of UTAH, and I enjoy putting big adventure bikes in small places.
+My steed of choice is usually a KTM 990 and I also keep a BMW GS1200 in Europe where Antonella and I run private motorcycle tours though the Alps and Southern Italy

 When you want to be a better rider...
 Zion is the guy to talk to.